-To grieve is to love, and the deeper one's love is for someone, the deeper the grief for his or her loss.
-When we mourn the death of a loved one, we feel raw, angry, anguished, vulnerable... you name it.
+To grieve is to love, and the deeper one's love is for someone or for the community at large, the deeper the grief for his or her loss.
+When we mourn the death of a loved one, we feel raw, angry, anguished, vulnerable ... you name it.
 The pain can manifest in a variety of ways, and the coping mechanisms vary from person to person.
 There is no timeline for grief or the healing process, but the sharp pangs tend to blunt with time, though triggers can hit at any moment, seemingly out of nowhere.
 When I lost my baby son two years ago, the pain was unbearable.
 I still struggle with coming to terms with it sometimes, but I took great comfort in Allah (S)'s wisdom and justice when such tragedies hit, as stated in verses 155-157 from Surah Al Baqarah:

 “…but give glad tidings to As‑Saabiroon (the patient ones).
 Who, when afflicted with calamity, say: ‘Truly, to Allah we belong and truly, to Him we shall return.’
 They are those on whom are the Salawaat (i.e. who are blessed and will be forgiven) from their Lord, and (they are those who) receive His Mercy, and it is they who are the guided ones."